Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 One key difference: PrizePicks gives you 90 days to use the bonus, while Underdog gives you 14.
 So if you're going with Underdog, just make sure to use it within two weeks.

-Promos for All Players – Winner: PrizePicks
+Promos for All Players – Winner: Underdog

-Pick’em Payouts – Winner: PrizePicks
+Pick’em Payouts – Winner: Underdog

 Underdog keeps its advantage with 7- and 8-pick options, something PrizePicks doesn’t offer.